-Providing a critical examination of a fundamental Freudian concept, this volume is not only a teaching manual serving specifically to train psychoanalysts and psychotherapists, but is also an important read for anyone interested in human sciences, philosophy, and the history of psychoanalysis.
+Providing a critical examination of a fundamental Freudian concept, this volume is not only a teaching manual serving specifically to train psychoanalysts and psychotherapists but is also an important read for anyone interested in human sciences, philosophy and the history of psychoanalysis.

 Table of Contents

-Foreword I. Identification and Symptom Formation 1.
-Identification: initial discussion of the concept 2.
-Hysterical identification A. The dream of the “witty butcher’s wife” B. Dream and hysteria: the “Dora” case 3.
+Introduction; Foreword: symptoms, transferences, identifications; Exergue; I. Identification and symptom formation 1.
+Identification: the first references 2.
+Hysterical identification A. The dream of the “witty butcher’s wife” B. Dream and hysteria: the Dora case 3.
 Identification in dream-work 4.
-Humourous identification A. From dream to witticism B. Varieties of humour or the play of comparisons C. Comical illusion II.
-Identification and Narcissism 1.
-Identification: oral stage drive and object choice A. Derivation of identification B. The work of puberty C. The two paths of sexual choice 2.
-“Totemic” identification A. Identification and projection.
-Magic as a model B. Totemism and father complex C. Identification: theoretical and clinical aspects 3.
-Narcissistic identification A. The fate of the lost object: mourning or melancholia B. Addendum to “mourning or melancholia”: about Karl Abraham C. Identification and metapsychology III.
-Oedipus Complex and Agencies of the Ego 1.
-Identification and repetition compulsion A. Reminiscence and control: the double play of “fort-da” B. Identification and the space of masochism 2.
+Identification and the comic A. From dream to witticism B. The species of the comic or the play of comparisons C. Comical illusion; II.
+Identification and narcissism 1.
+Identification, orality and object-choice A. A geneaology of identification B. The work of puberty C. The two methods of choosing a sexual object 2.
+“Totemic” identification A. Identification and projection: magic as a model B. Totemism and the father complex C. Identification theory and practice 3.
+Narcissistic identification A. The fate of the lost object: mourning or melancholia B. Supplemental note to Mourning and Melancholia: Karl Abraham C. Identification and metapsychology; III.
+The Oedipus complex and the "institutions" of the ego 1.
+Identification and repetition compulsion A. Memory and mastery: the double game of Fort-Da 2.
 Love and identification: the function of the ideal A. The singular and the plural B. Identifications C. The ego and the ego ideal 3.
-Genesis and structure of ego formation: ego, ego ideal and superego A. Oedipal identifications B. Remarks on the structure of the ideal C. The work of the ego, between life drives and death drives In Conclusion 1.
-What has unfolded A. Freud I: Dream, hysteria and cognitive productions B. Freud II: Narcissism C. Freud III: Death drive and the second topic 2.
-Elements of a metapsychology of identification A. The identification topic B. Economy of identification C. Dynamics of identification
+Genesis and structure of formations of the ego: ego and ego ideal - the superego A. Oedipal identifications B. Remarks on the ideal agency C. The work of the ego, between life instinct and death instinct; In conclusion 1.
+Concluding an itinerary A. Freud I: dream, hysteria and jokes B. Freud II: narcissism C. Freud III: the death instinct and the second topographical model 2.
+Elements of a metapsychology of identification A. Identification models B. Economy of identification C. Dynamics of identification

-Jean Florence is a Psychothérapies based in Belgium.
-As a professor at the UCL between 1973 and 2007, he taught Psychology, the Psychology of Dramatic Art, and Clinical Psychology and Psychoanalysis and became Professor Emeritus in 2007.
-He was President of the Belgian School of Psychoanalysis from 1982 to 1990, and from 1993 to 1997.
+Jean Florence is a psychothérapies based in Belgium.
+As a professor at the UCL between 1973 and 2007, he taught psychology, the psychology of dramatic art, and clinical psychology and psychoanalysis and became Professor Emeritus in 2007.
+He was President of the Belgian School of Psychoanalysis from 1982 to 1990 and from 1993 to 1997.

-- Brett Kahr, practising psychoanlayst, UK
+Brett Kahr, practising psychoanlayst, UK